 I attach elastic to the outer end of these and clip it to the front guy rope to stop the diffuser from moving around.

-If the ground is not suitable to utilise as a reflector, I spread out the light coloured plastic sheeting.
+If the ground is not suitable to utilize as a reflector, I spread out the light-colored plastic sheeting.